Where every meal feels like home!

 Why Do Filipinos Love Pinakbet

-Here in the Philippines, we have two versions of pinakbet, each with its special twist.
+Here in the Philippines, we actually have two well-known versions of Pinakbet, and each one has its own charm.

-First, there’s the Ilocano version, which is probably the most well-known.
-It’s made with a mix of veggies like squash, okra, eggplant, and bitter melon, cooked in a savory sauce flavored with bagoong isda, a thick fermented fish sauce typically made from a mix of anchovies and salt, to flavor the stew.
-Some people also like to add pork or shrimp to give it extra flavor.
+First up, there’s the Ilocano version, probably the most familiar to many.
+It’s made with a mix of veggies like kalabasa, okra, talong, and ampalaya, all cooked in a savory sauce flavored with bagoong isda.
+That’s a thick fermented fish sauce usually made from anchovies and salt.
+Some folks also add pork or shrimp to make it even tastier.

 Squash, okra, eggplant, bitter gourd, string beans, garlic, onion, shrimp paste, shrimp and pork in bowls.